turu64/Winter/WORLDGUARD_INTEGRATION.md

 ## Overview

-The integration uses WorldGuard's native `snow-fall` flag to control where snow can accumulate.
+The integration uses WorldGuard's native `snow-fall` flag to control where snow can accumulate, and a custom `winter-snowboost` flag to control maximum snow height per region.
 This allows you to protect specific areas (like spawn, buildings, or event areas) from snow while still enjoying winter effects elsewhere.

 ## Requirements